Josh Allen throws 4 TD passes and the Bills roll to a 47-10 win over the unraveling Jaguars

 More concerning is a Jaguars defense that couldn’t find a way to stop Allen.
 The Bills gained 288 yards, posted 19 first downs and converted 6 of 8 third-down chances and both fourth-down opportunities in the first half alone.

-Positioning was an issue, with Cook beating the entire Jaguars defense to the left pylon for his TD.
-The Jaguars were unable to generate pressure, with Allen buying time as he waited for Kincaid to come across the length of the field and catch a 6-yard pass just inside the end line to make it 13-0.
-Coleman beat defensive back Montaric Brown by two steps and scored on a 24-yard catch.

-The Bills’ run of touchdown drives ended with their first possession of the second half, when they settled for Tyler Bass hitting a 27-yard field goal.

-Buffalo’s 31-point lead at the half matched the third largest in team history, and largest since leading Atlanta 38-7 on Nov.
+Buffalo’s 31-point lead at the half matched the third largest in team history, and its largest since leading Atlanta 38-7 on Nov.
 22, 1992.

-Allen threw at least four TD passes for the 11th time in his career.
+Von Miller had a sack to increase his total to 126 1/2 and move into a tie for 17th on the career list with Derrick Thomas, one ahead of Dwight Freeney.

 Injuries